 January 31st is an extremely important date for employers.
-There are multiple year-end and quarterly forms you need to file and taxes you may need to pay to the federal and state government.
+There are multiple year-end and quarterly forms you need to file and taxes you may need to pay to the federal and state governments.
 Here’s a brief overview:

 Federal Requirements due January 31

 Form 941, Employer’s Quarterly Federal Tax Return

-Most employers need to file a Form 941 on a quarterly basis.
+Most employers need to file a Form 941 every quarter.
 This form is used to report the number of employees you have, the amount of taxes withheld from employee paychecks, and your share of Social Security and Medicare taxes.

 Those exempt from filing a Form 941 include: